 Before we wrap up this guide, here are a few more things you should take note of.
 Take to heart these no-no’s and you won’t end up making a mess of things!

-I hope I covered everything you wanted to know about French business etiquette in this guide.
+I hope I covered everything you wanted to know about business etiquette in France in this guide.
 In case I missed anything, and if you have any other tips you might wish to add, feel free to leave a comment below.

 You can also check out the next part of this series: French vocabulary related to business and employment.